 Occasionally these numbers are not updated, meaning it may say 0530 instead 0630.

-Still, the second part of the number should match your ticket in either case.
+Still, the second part of the number should match your ticket.
 The attendants or conductors are looking for you, and all the sleepers on this train are together.

 Once again, your ticket contains this information for sleeping passengers, and coach passengers get assigned cars and seats while on the platform.

-The order of cars for the Amtrak’s California Zephyr
+The order of cars for Amtrak’s California Zephyr

 The following approximate the rail cars’ line-up and can change seasonally or based on equipment availability.
 All of the passenger cars are Superliner Equipment.